YashavikaSingh/rl_sequence_modeling_blog/index.md

 <img src="RL.png" alt="Reinforcement Learning" style="max-width: 40%; height: auto; display: block; margin: 0 auto;">

-Reinforcement learning is the third paradigm in machine learning after supervised and unsupervised learning.
+Reinforcement learning is the third paradigm in machine learning after supervised and unsupervised learning [^rl_wiki].
 An agent wanders through an environment.
 At any moment it sits in some state $s$.
 It takes an action $a$.
 The world replies with a reward $r$ and shifts the agent to a new state $s'$.

 Anytime an agent moves through a sequence of states, takes actions, and receives rewards, you’ve got a trajectory.You can think of it as the agent’s diary: every state visited, every choice made, and every pat-on-the-head (or slap-on-the-wrist) from the environment.
 $τ = (s₀, a₀, r₀, s₁, a₁, r₁, …, s_T) $